Extreme Fatigue in Children – Causes, Symptoms, and Treatment

-Children are a powerhouse of energy and it is hard for parents to keep up their pace and excitement.
-They run around the house and play but their energy remains the same at night, rarely do they complain about being tired.
-But if one day, your child comes to you and say he is feeling tired and exhausted, it may be because of lack of sleep, overexertion or even an excuse to avoid homework.
+Children are powerhouses of energy, and it is hard for parents to keep up with their pace and excitement.
+They run around the house and play, but their energy remains the same at night, rarely do they complain about being tired.
+But if one day, your child comes to you and says he is feeling tired and exhausted, it may be because of lack of sleep, overexertion or even an excuse to avoid homework.
 However, when a child complains of being tired all the time, it could be a sign of extreme fatigue.

 What Is Extreme Fatigue?